UnionInternationalCheminsdeFer/OSDM/spec/nonFunctionalRequirements.md

 2. The longest response of any pricing engine involved.
 3. The time it takes the distributor to render the content.

-This observation leeds to the following non-requirements for a given role.
+This observation leeds to the following non-functional requirements for a given role.

 ### Non-Functional Requirements for a "Channel"